The library's blog can be found at

 North: Russia, Kazakhstan, Siberia

-Southeast: Borneo, Brunei, Burma/Myanmar, Cambodia, East Timor, Indonesia, Laos, Malaysia, Philippines, Singapore, Thailand, Vietnam
+Southeast: Borneo, Brunei, Burma/Myanmar, Cambodia, East Timor, Indonesia (including Western New Guinea), Laos, Malaysia, Philippines, Singapore, Thailand, Vietnam

 West: Armenia, Azerbaijan, Bahrain, Cyprus, Georgia, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syria, Turkey, United Arab Emirates, Yemen